Doutzen Kroes Shows Serious Skin In The Tiniest Leopard-Print Bikini In Ibiza

 Photos shared by The Daily Mail this week showed the girl gang out on a yacht together, while Doutzen opted to show off her sporty side as she hit the water on a paddle board in her tiny animal-print thong bikini with string ties.

-The paparazzi snaps had Kroes flaunting her seriously toned physique as she paddled along the water, flashing her six-pack abs and uber long and toned legs as she moved around the blue water with her long blonde hair scraped back away from her face with a black headband.
+The paparazzi snaps showed Kroes flaunting her seriously toned physique as she paddled along the water, flashing her six-pack abs and uber-long, toned legs as she moved around the blue water with her long blonde hair scraped back away from her face with a black headband.

-The mom of two had her eyes shielded from the beating down sun as she paddled around in her tiny triangle two-piece.
+The mom of two had her eyes shielded from the beating-down sun as she paddled around in her tiny triangle two-piece.

 VIctoria's Secret Angels living their best life in Ibiza ????